 Countrywide 459 blasts in 63 districts within 30 minutes at 17th August 2005 has made a black scene of Bangladesh history.
 With this terrorism was mostly involved misguided grassroots youth, are militants and innocent believers, have no clear concept about the modern World, faith and life style.
 General finding, this incidence is

-ICT, specially Internet, used in collaboration with human rights activism, creates virtual alternative tunnels for the free flow of uncensored information.
+ICT and Human Rights Promotion in Bangladesh ICT, specially Internet, used in collaboration with human rights activism, creates virtual alternative tunnels for the free flow of uncensored information.
 It has opened up the golden gate for human rights promotion in Bangladesh.
-The whole world is heartrending to establish human rights, peace and happiness, fighting against the degradation of human
+The whole world is heartrending to establish human rights, peace and

 Postmortem: Digital divide between urban and rural, poor and rich is prominent in Bangladesh.
 Telecom Infrastructure in Bangladesh 700,000 fixed lines (90% in service).
 The Telephone density is 0.5 lines per 100 populations.
 The lowest average telephone density of the world is 0.05 per 100 people in rural areas.
 Even though through